-The Ethical Care Charter created and produced by Unison Trades Union has been adopted by Inverclyde HSCP.
+The Ethical Care Charter created and produced by Unison Trade Union has been adopted by Inverclyde HSCP.
 This charter is in recognition of the achievement of quality standards in homecare practice by Inverclyde HSCP.
 It pledges to ensure homecare employees' will be treated fairly, paid the living wage, paid travelling expenses and travel time and the removal of zero hours based employment terms and conditions.
 This is important because the HSCP believe that when staff feel respected and valued, they are more motivated to deliver the very best care they can.
-The Homecare tender published in January 2018 with a start date April 2018 has included The Ethical Care Charter within the Fair Work Practice question which equates to 25% of the overall quality score.
+The Homecare tender which commenced in April 2018 included The Ethical Care Charter within the Fair Work Practice question which equates to 25% of the overall quality score.